graalvm/vscode-extensions/graalvm/README.md

 ## Java Development and Debugging

-The [Apache NetBeans Language Server](https://marketplace.visualstudio.com/items?itemName=ASF.apache-netbeans-java) (installed with the extension) enables Java language support.
-There are several launch configurations available by default, and you can add more.
+ [Extension Pack for Java from Microsoft](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) has to be installed to develop Java.

-You can use the [Extension Pack for Java from Microsoft](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) instead.
+The [Apache NetBeans Language Server](https://marketplace.visualstudio.com/items?itemName=ASF.apache-netbeans-java) enables Java language support as well.
 If VS Code detects the Extension Pack for Java from Microsoft installed, it deactivates the Apache NetBeans Language Server.

 ## Integration with VisualVM